 If you are visiting Florence for just a day my advice is to take all of it walking the city.
 While there are plenty of museums and opportunities to part with your money, Florence is an open-air museum and it’s completely free to walk around and is better than a museum.
 Walking around the town you can truly experience the magnificence of this city and imagine what it must have been like to live at the time of the Renaissance.
-It’s the same advice I would give for anyone thinking about a short-break in Venice – don’t get sucked into paid tourist experiences, the joy is already on display for free!

 The Florence Baptistry